tommythorn/anti80/README.md

 Deeply indebt to Erik Corry for poking holes in many many earlier drafts and suggesting changes.
 All remaining errors are mine.

+## TODO
+* Change `skipc` to `pred` (which implies flipping the meaning).
+This is mostly to make RISC-V translations trivial.
+* Fix the behavior of `pred` on `prefix`
+* Complete the assembly and testing of every instruction
+* Write small examples (Sieve, recursive fib, ...)
+* (Eventually) rework the opcode & shift bitpatterns for cheaper decoding.

+Nice to have, but not planned:
+* Small compiler
+* Timing simulator
+* Verilog implementation/FPGA Softcore